Multi types and reasonable space: Conclusions

 \section{Conclusions}

 This paper is set in the recent trend aiming at analyzing complexity properties of $\l$-terms through the use of multi types (a.k.a. non-idempotent intersection types).
-Taking advantage of a recent result about a reasonable space measure for the call-by-name $\l$-calculus, we craft a multi type system able to reflect such a measure on typed $\l$-terms.
+Taking advantage of a recent result about a reasonable space measure for the call-by-name $\l$-calculus, we craft a multi-type system able to reflect such a measure on typed $\l$-terms.

-There are at least two interesting directions for future work.
-Firstly, we would like to adapt the type system to cover call-by-value evaluation, where a notion of reasonable space measure is known~\cite{LICS2022}, too.
-Secondly, it would be interesting to understand what happens in the case of infinite computations.
+There are at least four interesting directions for future work.
+First, we would like to adapt the type system to cover call-by-value evaluation, where a notion of reasonable space measure is also known~\citep{LICS2022}.
+Second, it would be interesting to understand what happens in the case of infinite computations.
 In these cases, the space consumption can be either finite, if the machine cycles, or infinite.
 In the former case, a newly devised (coinductive) type system could give the space bound.
 In the latter case, one could be interested in asymptotic properties, \eg ``during the (infinite) execution, the space consumption is logarithmic in time''.
 This kind of properties could be useful in applications that have to do with infinite data, such as stream processing, and in general with lazy infinite (coinductive) data structures.
-For designing the type system, one might possibly build on Vial's study of infinitary evaluation based on a variant of multi types \cite{DBLP:conf/lics/Vial17}.
+For designing the type system, one might possibly build on Vial's study of infinitary evaluation based on a variant of multi types \citep{DBLP:conf/lics/Vial17}.
+Then, we would like to investigate if \emph{idempotent} intersection types could be used to characterize space consumption.
+Differently from time, which is obtained by summing all the computation steps, indeed, space is obtained by taking a maximum over the space consumed by each state, which is an idempotent operation.
+Finally, we would like to formalize our results in a suitable proof-assistant.
+The result seems within reach as the proofs are indeed of very syntactical nature.
+It would seem reasonable to start from Atkey's Agda formalization of the correspondence between multi types and the KAM~\citep{Atkey}.